Health Hazards

 Air Pollution

 Poor air quality is a significant public health issue.
-There is strong evidence that air pollution causes the development of coronary heart disease, stroke, respiratory disease, and lung cancer, exacerbates asthma and has a contributory role in mortality The annual burden of air pollution in the UK has been estimated to be equivalent to approximately 28,000 to 36,000 deaths at typical ages and an associated loss of population life of 328,000 to 416,000 life years lost (Air Pollution Evidence Review from Public Health England, 2019).
+There is strong evidence that air pollution can lead to coronary heart disease, stroke, respiratory disease, and lung cancer.
+It also makes asthma worse and contributes to mortality.
+The annual burden of air pollution in the UK has been estimated to be equivalent to approximately 28,000 to 36,000 deaths at typical ages and an associated loss of population life of 328,000 to 416,000 life years lost (Air Pollution Evidence Review from Public Health England, 2019).

 Key indicator: Fraction of Mortality Attributable to Particulate Air Pollution (new method)